-O.D. / O.S. – The OD and OS values tell you for which eye the prescription is for.
-“O.D.” refers to the right eye and “O.S.” refers to the left eye.
-On some prescriptions the right and left eyes may simply be referred to as “R” and “L”.
+O.D. / O.S. – OD and OS values tell which eye the prescription is for.
+“O.D” refers to the right eye and “O.S” refers to the left eye.
+In some prescriptions, the right and left eyes may simply be called “R” and “L”.

-SPH – The spherical power is the most common value contained in almost all prescriptions and it refers to the amount of distance vision correction needed.
-A minus (-) sign means that the prescription if for nearsightedness (myopia) and a plus (+) sign means that the prescription is for farsightedness (hyperopia).
-On some prescriptions the SPH may also be referred to as “Sphere”, “Power” or “PWR”.
+SPH – Spherical power is the most common value contained in almost all prescriptions and refers to the amount of distance vision correction required.
+A minus sign (-) means that the prescription is for myopia (myopia) and a plus sign (+) means that the prescription is for hyperopia (hyperopia).
+In some prescriptions, SPH may also be referred to as “Sphere”, “Power” or “PWR”.

-CYL – The Cylinder value measures the degree of astigmatism that you have and the strength needed to correct it.
+CYL – The value of the Cylinder measures the degree of astigmatism you have and the strength required to correct it.
 The higher the number, the more astigmatism you have.

-AXIS – The Axis value also refers to astigmatism and tell you the orientation of the astigmatism.
+AXIS – The value of the Axis also refers to astigmatism and informs the orientation of astigmatism.
 The Axis is displayed in degrees and is required for lenses that correct astigmatism.

-B.C. – The base curve of a lens (measured in millimeters) indicates the curvature on the inside of the contact lens.
-This value is used for contact lenses and is not required for eyeglasses.
+B.C. – The base curve of a lens (measured in millimeters) indicates the curvature inside the contact lens.
+This value is used for contact lenses and is not required for glasses.

-DIAMETER – The diameter (measured in millimeters) is the distance from one edge of the lens to the other.
-This value is used for contact lenses and is not required for eyeglasses.
+DIAMETER – The diameter (measured in millimeters) is the distance from one lens edge to the other.
+This value is used for contact lenses and is not required for glasses.

-ADD power – This value indicates the additional amount of power required to ensure clear vision at a close range and is used for for individuals with presbyopia.
+ADD power – This value indicates the additional amount of energy required to ensure clear vision in the near range and is used for individuals with presbyopia.

 Pupillary Distance (PD) – Your eyeglass prescription may also include your pupillary distance.
 This value is usually a single number and refers to the distance (in millimeters) from the middle of one eye to the other.
-Some prescriptions may show two PD values – a Right PD and a Left PD.
-In this case each value refers to the distance from the middle of your nose to the middle of the eye.
+Some prescriptions may show two PD values - one on the right and one on the left.
+In this case, each value refers to the distance from the middle of the nose to the middle of the eye.

 1. Place a ruler on the bridge of your nose.

 2. Measure the distance between the center of your pupils.
-You can measure the distance yourself by looking in a mirror or you can have a friend do it.
+You can measure distance by looking in the mirror or you can have a friend do it.